IgorRubinovich/ir-native-input-reflector/README.md

 - Simple: Assign to `.value` when host's "output" value changes and don't worry about the rest.
 - Advanced: Observe `.value` to update host's internal state.

+## Related
+This control complements [ir-reflect-to-native-behavior](https://github.com/IgorRubinovich/ir-reflect-to-native-behavior), which may be used by web components developers to enable submission of components as part of a native html form.
+Please see there for more details.

 ## To-do
 - Demo